-At Armor courts we have been enjoying this trend by constructing, resurfacing, and converting little used courts into pickleball courts.
+At Armor courts we have been enjoying this trend by constructing, resurfacing, and converting sparsely used tennis courts into pickleball courts.

-The resurfacing of a pickleball court begins with cleaning and or sanding the courts in preparation for the repairs first.
-The repairs generally consist of filling cracks, fixing and areas that maybe holding water and any other potential repairs they need.
+Pickleball court resurfacing begins with cleaning and or sanding the courts in preparation for the repairs first.
+The repairs generally consist of filling cracks, fixing areas that maybe holding water and any other potential repairs needed.
 Once the repairs have been made, we apply a heavy coat of acrylic primer that has a heavy content of sand.
-This first coat of primer fills in all of the hair line cracks, covers up all of the repairs, and black outs all the existing lines.
+This first coat of primer fills in all the hair line cracks, covers up all of the repairs, and black outs all the existing lines.
 Once the prime coat has been applied, we begin with applying the multiple coats of acrylic colored paint that also has a heavy content of sand giving a rich textured color finish.
 Pickleball courts are done in 2 colors one for the playing surface inside the lines and another color for everything outside the lines.
 We have done several courts where a third color is applied for inside the kitchen area.
 The is no right for wrong way to do it so pick your colors and we will go to work.

 Once the courts are completely coated, we apply a heavily textured white line paint the defines the playing surface and completes the playing surface after which time we re-install the net posts & nets.

-On of the other considerations will be fencing when doing single or multiple courts.
-Since pickleballs have limited travel velocity due to their weight and aerodynamics.
-A single court in any area may not need a fence at all, but a converted court or multiple courts may require divider fencing for optimal safety.
+One of the other considerations will be fencing when doing single or multiple courts.
+Since pickleballs have limited travel velocity due to their weight and aerodynamics, a single court in any area may not need a fence.
+A converted court or multiple courts may require divider fencing for optimal safety.

-Like tennis many courts have lighting for nighttime play.
-When doing a conversion generally the lighting used for the existing court is acceptable for pickleball but may need some adjustments
+Like tennis, many pickleball courts have lighting for nighttime play.
+When doing a conversion, generally the lighting used for the existing court is acceptable for pickleball but may need some adjustments.

 So, by now you are probably wondering what does it cost to make these scenarios happen?
 Unfortunately, there is no easy answer for the cost of either converting a court or just having it resurfaced.
-Because there are many things to consider our team has the experience and knowledge to guide you on the process & which is the best fit for you or your club.
+Because there are many things to consider.
+Armor Courts has the experience and knowledge to guide you on the process and help determine which is the best fit for you or your club.
 Depending on how much play the courts get and how well they are maintained the general rule of thumb is resurfacing practices set at every 4-6 years.

-Call our office today and set an appointment with one of our trained professionals to give you a free quote on your project or if you just need a little more information download our free Hard Court Surfacing guide here.
+Call our office today and set an appointment with one of our trained professionals to give you a complimentary quote on your project.
+If you just need a little more information download our free Hard Court Surfacing guide here.